Farious/pyVID2JPEG/README.md

 ==========

-Python scripts that converts any video stream into a set of JPEG files.
+Python script that converts any video stream into a set of JPEG files.
 This script uses OpenCV [1] bindings for python.

 Typical usage: